This article is part of our SaaS Business Startup Guide—a list of articles to help you plan, start, and grow your SaaS business!

 For a SaaS-specific episode of this podcast, don’t miss out on this one featuring Slack and Flickr with Stewart Butterfield.

 SaaStr is one of the largest communities in business software.
 Founded by Jason Lemkin, SaaStr initially started after Lemkin answered questions on Quora and ran a WordPress blog.
 The community grew over time and now includes online resources, meet-ups, and large scale events.

 Discover what the SaaStr Academy has to offer in this community with everything you need to grow your business.

 If you’ve always wished there was a Reddit-style community for entrepreneurs in the SaaS space, you’ll love Growthhackers.

-Entrepreneurs Marc Andreessen and Ben Horowitz have put together some truly invaluable resources for those in the SaaS community.
-This encompasses their podcast (featured above) and the advice and how-to section of their site, where you’ll find articles on everything from financing your startup to company culture.
+Entrepreneurs Marc Andreessen and Ben Horowitz have put together some invaluable resources for those in the SaaS community.
+This site features their podcast episodes and articles on everything from financing your startup to company culture.

-If you’re looking for a blog with a focus on acquiring and retaining customers, you should be familiar with Sixteen Ventures.
-This blog, run by industry veteran Lincoln Murphy, focuses on the customer lifecycle and how to best optimize customer acquisition and retention.
+If you’re looking for a blog with a focus on acquiring and retaining customers, get familiar with Sixteen Ventures.
+This blog run by Lincoln Murphy focuses on the customer lifecycle and how to best optimize customer acquisition and retention.